 The practitioners in your child’s current room will complete a Transition Form which details the planned transition and relevant information which is needed to be passed onto the practitioners in your child’s new room.
 This form will be shared with you and you will be given the opportunity to add your comments; alongside this you will also be asked to complete an All About Me Form, which details specific information about your child.

 Several visits to the next room will be organised and you will be kept informed of when these sessions will be.
 Settling in visit sheets will be completed to document how your child is adapting to these visits.
 These will be shared with you following each visit.

 You will be introduced to your child’s new Key Person and the other practitioners in the room.

 You are invited to ask any questions, maybe about the room, routine or concerns you may have.

-To begin with these visits will only be for a period between 1-2 hours, they will advance to a session and then a full day when appropriate.
+To begin with, these visits will only be for a period between 1-2 hours, they will build up to a session and then a full day when appropriate.

 Transition from Nursery to School

 Before children are due to start school, Reception Teachers from the local schools will arrange to visit the nursery and meet the children who will be moving into their class.
 Osborne House Community Nursery will make every effort for these visits to take place and chase up any schools that haven’t been in contact.

 In addition to this, the school may have their own procedures for supporting children through this transition which may include, inviting children and mother/father/carer to visit the school or arranging for a Teacher to make a home visit, prior to their start date.
 This is usually organised without the involvement of the nursery.